 Lisa Jackson, Apple's vice president of environmental initiatives (Image: File)

-Lisa P. Jackson, vice president of environmental initiatives at Apple, talked with Black Enterprise Business Report host Caroline V. Clarke on a subject that hits close to home for many women of power: keeping your cool under fire.
+Lisa P. Jackson, vice president of environmental initiatives, Apple, talked with Black Enterprise Business Report host Caroline V. Clarke on a subject that hits close to home for many women of power: keeping your cool under fire.

 The former chief of the Environmental Protection Agency (EPA) endured intense political heat during her tenure with President Obama’s administration, and she ultimately resigned from her position but was able to push through and helm environmental innovation at Apple.
 She shared with Women of Power Summit attendees how she managed to overcome and how professionals can apply the same determination and tenacity to get through tough times in their careers.
 Check out key highlights from the discussion: